 Having a teething baby can be tough!
-It can be even harder when you are trying to use natural, nontoxic products to help them.
+It can be hard to find natural, nontoxic products to help them.
 We choose not to use Tylenol with our daughter unless absolutely necessary.
 We personally don’t like the ingredients in Tylenol so we try not to use it.

 If you are interested in learning more about why we choose to use natural products in our home check out The Beginners Guide to Natural Living.